marcelarie/git-commit-search/README.md

 The three main goals are:

+- Add ranges, from commit A to B, or from HEAD~1 to HEAD\~100
 - Be really fast.
 - Have an interactive mode with real-time search.
 - Syntax highlighting and good output formatting.